 “We think felony enhancement would bring great deterrence to drunk drivers with children in their car.”

-MADD National President Colleen Sheehey-Church testified on behalf of the bill.
-Her testimony came shortly after a West Warwick man pleaded not guilty to driving under the influence with a 20-month-old baby in the vehicle.
+MADD National President Colleen Sheehey-Church advocated on behalf of the bill at a legislative press conference and throughout the year.
+She traveled to Rhode Island three times from March through June to highlight the importance of protecting children from drunk driving.
+One of those calls to action came shortly after a West Warwick man pleaded not guilty to driving under the influence with a 20-month-old baby in the vehicle.
 He was released on bail.

 It’s about the children

 It couldn’t be more clear, said MADD board member Kacey Fetcho-Phillips.